How to Add a Drop-down Navigation Menu in Squarespace

 Redesign ideas to escape or improve drop-down menus

-Since we are criticizing the drop-down menus, we should suggest ways on how to escape them.
+Since we are criticizing the drop-down menus, we should suggest ways to escape them.
 And we will.

 Firstly, try using landing, long-form service, or sales pages to introduce your offerings.
 This can help move information from your drop-down items to the page in the top-level navigation.
 In other words, make a long page out of many short ones.
-We definitely advise this, if you have many pages which contain just a few sections (God forbid, it’s only one or two).
-You can successfully combine them into one thus reducing the number of clicks users have to take and making the customer journey smoother.
+We definitely advise this if you have many pages that contain few sections (God forbid, it’s only one or two).
+You can successfully combine them into one, thus reducing the number of clicks users have to take and making the customer journey smoother.

 The second piece of advice is a more radical one: put your drop-down item in the top-level navigation.
 It should go up if it is important enough.
 If it isn't, then you shouldn't have had it on your website in the first place – delete it.
 This works well with one-item drop-downs.